 The purpose of the Human Resources Development (HRD) program is to educate and train individuals for success in the workplace.
-The HRD Program focuses on the development of basic workplace skills by providing employability skills training to unemployed and underemployed adults.
-Typical groups targeted for HRD training include, but are not limited to the following: unemployed insurance claimants, JobLink customers, public assistance recipients, dislocated workers, out-of-school youth, individuals in career/job transition, and probationers.
+The HRD program focuses on the development of basic workplace skills by providing short-term employability skills training to unemployed and underemployed adults.
+Typical groups targeted for HRD training include, but are not limited to the following: unemployed insurance claimants, NC Works customers, public assistance recipients, dislocated workers, out-of-school youth, individuals in career/job transition, and probationers.

 HRD Career Planning and Assessment

 Find out about you, search for the ideal career, and get in touch with the resources to reach your goal.

 Earn a North Carolina Career Readiness Certificate based on the ACT WorkKeys system.
 It is a portable credential recognized nationally, that shows employers your skill level in Applied Math, Reading for Information, and Locating Information.
 Prove to employers you have the skills to do the job by earning a bronze, silver or gold certificate.

 Gain a basic knowledge of advanced manufacturing practices and concepts and earn specific certifications in: OSHA Safety, First Aid/CPR and Career Readiness (see Career Readiness Certificate above).
 Students will take tours of manufacturing plants in the area, meet with selected employers and complete job interviews, depending on manufacturer availability.
 Apprenticeship and On-the-job Training opportunities will be explored.